rook/rook/Documentation/Upgrade/rook-upgrade.md

 * [Upgrade 0.5 to 0.6](https://rook.io/docs/rook/v0.6/upgrade.html)

 !!! important
-    **Rook releases from master are expressly unsupported.** It is strongly recommended that you use [official releases](https://github.com/rook/rook/releases) of Rook.
+    **Rook releases from master are expressly unsupported.** It is strongly recommended to use [official releases](https://github.com/rook/rook/releases) of Rook.
 Unreleased versions from the master branch are subject to changes and incompatibilities that will not be supported in the official releases.
 Builds from the master branch can have functionality changed or removed at any